-An overview of some of the known attacks related to DNS as described by Torabi, S., Boukhtouta, A., Assi, C., & Debbabi, M. (2018) in Detecting Internet Abuse by Analyzing Passive DNS Traffic: A dns-protocol-attacks threats-to-dns:dns-protocol-attacks="man-in-the-middle-attack"
+An overview of some of the known attacks related to DNS as described by Torabi, S., Boukhtouta, A., Assi, C., & Debbabi, M. (2018) in Detecting Internet Abuse by Analyzing Passive DNS Traffic: A Survey of Implemented Systems.
+IEEE Communications Surveys & Tutorials, 1-1. doi:10.1109/comst.2018.2849614 dns-protocol-attacks threats-to-dns:dns-protocol-attacks="man-in-the-middle-attack"